patlov/visualanalytics/docs/report.md

 In this tab we can look at many sensors which are in the same City, and look for similar patterns in the timeseries and maybe detect outliers or sensors which are defect or not behaving in the intended way.

-Either you get to the timeseries tab via clicking onto a sensor on the worldmap - then choose the from-time and the to-time.
+Either you get to the timeseries tab via clicking onto a sensor on the worldmap - then choose the `from-time` and the `to-time`

 or

-You start by clicking in which country, federal state, city, sensortyp, sensorid and measurement value you want to display.
+You start by clicking in which `country`, federal `state`, `city`, `sensor type`, `sensor ID` and `measurement value` you want to display.

 By selecting all the given dropdowns or clicking the sensor on the map, we get the sensor_id(s) and based on the from-time, to-time and the sensor_id(s), we check if the same sensordata is in the cache.
 If yes we use it, otherwise GeoClima downloads all the data in the background and then plots the graph(s) on the website.

 You cannot generate a linechart without specifying all the dropdown fields, except you choose a sensor from the map.

+Additonally we added the functionality to display the sensor data in 3D.
+In this case `Type of Measurement` is not considered, because `temperature` and `humidity` are represented in the 3D graph, corresponding the the given time range.

 #### Anomaly